-- 7. The pastoral charge or society shall elect by ballot a standing committee on nominations, composed of not less than three or more than nine persons plus the pastor, which shall prepare nominations of candidates, except delegate(s) to annual conference, for election at the annual or society meeting, and to nominate personnel for interim vacancies.
-This committee on nominations may have a three-year rotation for purposes of continuity and stability. - 8.
-Robert's Rules of Order in the latest edition shall be the standard of parliamentary procedure in the sessions of the annual meeting. - ¶ 401.1.
-Suggested Order of Business - 1.
-Devotions.
+8. The pastoral charge or society shall elect by ballot a standing committee on nominations, composed of not less than three or more than nine persons plus the pastor, which shall prepare nominations of candidates, except delegate(s) to annual conference and pastor's cabinet, for election at the annual or society meeting, and to nominate personnel for interim vacancies.
+This committee on nominations may have a three-year rotation for purposes of continuity and stability.

+9. Robert's Rules of Order in the latest edition shall be the standard of parliamentary procedure in the sessions of the annual meeting.

+1. Devotions.